-The plan for 2021, was to collect 9,000 blood samples from sheep at slaughter.
+The plan for 2022, was to collect 9,000 blood samples from sheep at slaughter.
 Representative numbers of animals were sampled at 20 larger abattoirs, from various parts of Norway.
 A maximum of five animals (>2.5 years old) were to be sampled per herd any given day.
 The preferred sampling period was from January to March, but a proportion of the animals were sampled from August to December.
 In addition, meat inspectors at the abattoirs were asked to monitor sheep and especially their lungs for detection of suspicious cases consistent with maedi.

-In addition, 60 goat herds were randomly selected for sampling.
+Of goat herds, 60 herds were randomly selected for sampling.
+In addition, five goat herds that had submitted samples to NVI from abortions in 2021 were selected for sampling.
 In goat herds of less than 30 animals, all animals (>6 months old) were sampled.
 In herds of 30 to 100, 100 to 200, and more than 200 animals, samples from 30, 35, and 40 animals were sampled, respectively.
 The preferred sampling period was from January to March, but a proportion of the animals were sampled from September to December.